 Sheaumann’s high-power, single-mode devices have served Raman customers for decades, including those in the handheld device, defense, medical, and industrial markets.
 Single-mode power up to 350mW at any wavelength from 780-1070nm.

 Some Available Options

 Sheaumann’s ability to tailor products to meet specific needs helps mitigate common risks associated with Raman Spectroscopy.
-Products are developed in the USA with vertically integrated processing and packaging to deliver reliable, fully customizable products.
 All of our R&D and production activities are efficiently housed in one centralized facility near Boston, giving us complete control over all processes and the flexibility to create custom solutions for OEMs with unique requirements.
 Due to our turn-key facility, we offer whatever packaging services you may need, either in addition to or independent of, our laser diode growing services.

 We offer a selection of standard submounts and modules designed to fit into almost any system.
 However, custom packaging is available and can be designed and manufactured by our expert engineers to exactly your specifications for whatever project you have in mind.

 Sheaumann Laser can offer laser diodes within very tight tolerances (+/-3nm) and due to our in-house foundry capabilities, we can grow custom wavelengths within the 780-1070 wavelength range.
 Need 863nm for your specific application?
 Yes, we can do that!
 By manipulating some of the many fabrication processes on even a molecular level, we can tailor laser diode characteristics for optimal performance within your system.
 Since each wafer yields thousands of laser diode chips, we can easily scale up to large production once your product takes off.

 Sheaumann offers continuous wave (CW) Diode lasers from 780-1070 with output power up to 30W in a variety of mounts and packages.